Vance Worley: Washington Nationals

 Worley signed a minor league contract with the Washington Nationals on January 28, 2017.
 Under the terms of the deal, he participated in major league spring training and could have received a $1 million salary if promoted to the major league roster, along with $1.65 million more in possible incentives.
 However, Worley was released toward the end of the Nationals' spring training on March 29, 2017.

 Miami Marlins

-On April 2, 2017, Worley signed a minor league deal with the Miami Marlins.
-In AAA with New Orleans, he was 2–5 with a 4.43 ERA.
-Worley struggled flipping in between the rotation and the bullpen for Miami, going 2–6 and pitching to a 6.91 ERA in 24 games (12 starts).
-He was outrighted to AAA on October 7, 2017.
+On April 2, 2017, Worley signed a minor league contract with the Miami Marlins.
+In Triple-A with New Orleans, he was 2–5 with a 4.43 ERA and 22 strikeouts.
+Worley struggled flipping in between the rotation and the bullpen for Miami, going 2–6 and pitching to a 6.91 ERA and 50 strikeouts in 24 games (12 starts).
+On October 7, Worley was removed from the 40-man roster and sent outright to the Triple-A New Orleans Zephyrs.